nroggendorff/train-llama/README.md

 ## Configuration

-The training pipeline can be configured through a JSON configuration file.
-Reference the [config file](./config.json) for available parameters:
+The training pipeline can be configured through environment variables.
+Reference the [config file](./config.py) for available parameters:

 Key parameters include: